Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic/Magic.md

 - Realms that are bound to both time and space, have the same temporal properties of the complex plane, can connect two places in time, thus creating [[Wormhole]](s)
 - each end of a wormhole are a set distance away from each other and can not move toward or away from each other, because of this wormholes are often moving very fast comparatively to other surrounding space
 - Realms can be interacted with with signs and Signa circles,
-- all realms have a set "distance" from another depending on how different the rules are, the realm for ice is directly connected to the realm of water by the fact that they are both phase states of the same molecule in the same way that a [[Binding]] is the intersection between two or mor [[Sign]](s), a [[Realm]] is the how a realm is interacted with is dependent on the [[#Bindings]] used to interact with it
+- all realms have a set "distance" from another depending on how different the [[Sign-System]](s) are that define it are, the realm for ice is directly connected to the realm of water by the fact that they are both phase states of the same molecule in the same way that a [[Binding]] is the intersection between two or mor [[Sign]](s), a [[Realm]] is the how a realm is interacted with is dependent on the [[#Bindings]] used to interact with it